awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

    1. Choose **Add attribute**\.

-   1. Type a name and a value for the attribute and choose the checkmark icon\.
+   1. Enter a name and a value for the attribute and choose the checkmark icon\.

-1. When you are finished adding attributes, choose **Close**\.
+1. When you're finished adding attributes, choose **Close**\.

 **Adding custom attributes using the AWS CLI**
 The following examples demonstrate how to add custom attributes using the [put\-attributes](https://docs.aws.amazon.com/cli/latest/reference/ecs/put-attributes.html) command\.